mever-team/FairBench/docs/reports.md

 Most steps described in this tutorial can be explored via a browser interface.
 This can be started via the following command, and even customized to include experiment setups of your own.
-The interface can also export FairBench code for running the same pipeline yourself, without needing to wade through the documentation.
+The interface can also export FairBench code for running the same pipeline programmatically, without needing to wade through the documentation.

 ```shell